 Experiments

-The VO improvment throughout imperative iterations is visualized below.
+The improvement in trajectory estimation of the VO model through imperative learning is visualized below.
 It is seen that the original estimation (Iter.
-0) is adjusted towards the ground truth (GT) during 6 iterations.
-These results strongly support our claim about mutual learning between the front-end and back-end.
+0) is adjusted towards the ground truth (GT) after several iterations.